 According to research, there are several health risks that are caused by bras that don’t offer the correct support and need.
 Complications include constricted breathing, back pain, restricted circulation, muscle strain and even irritable bowel syndrome.

 The connection between wearing bras and painful, bothersome non-malignant breast fibrocystic disease, as well as malignant breast cancer, was hardly mentioned until the book Dressed to Kill: The Link Between Breast Cancer and Bras by researchers Sydney Ross Singer and Soma Grismaijer came out in 1995.

 They surveyed 5,000 women and discovered that women who wore bras for 12 hours or more daily, greatly increased breast cancer risk than women who wore bras for less hours.

 Dr. Gregory Heigh of Florida discovered that over 90% of women with fibrocystic breast disease find improvement when they stop wearing their brassieres.
 There are case testimonies (source below) from breast fibrocystic disorders who realized this when they stopped or at less lessened brassiere use.

 The connection between breast tumors—non-malignant or malignant—and bras has merit when considering the lymph drainage issues from wearing bras too often.
 The lymph system, which includes lymph nodes in the breasts, requires body movement to pump out the lymph nodes accumulation of toxic waste materials.
-That’s what bouncing on a rebounder is about.
+Bouncing on a rebounder helps to improve lymphatic drainage flow.